Lorentz group theory and polarization of the light: Introduction

+In the paper a technique of working with the Lorentz is used, the systematic construction of of that was given by Fedorov \cite{Fedorov-1980}, which closely related to studies of Einstein and Mayer \cite{Einstein-Mayer(1), Einstein-Mayer(2), Einstein-Mayer(3)} on semi-vectors, and also closely related to quaternionic approach \cite{Berezin-Kurochkin-Tolkachev-1989, 2005-Gsponer-Hurni(1), 2005-Gsponer-Hurni(2)}.
+This technique is specified for looking at the problems of light polarization optics in the frames of vector Stokes-Mueller and spinor Jones formalism.

 Remembering on great differences between properties of isotropic and time-like vectors in Special Relativity we should expect the same principal differences in describing polarized and partly polarized light.
 So below we will be considering these two cases separately: a polarized light and a partly polarized light.
-Substantial differences will be revealed when turning to Lorentz boost transformations and to spinor techniques.
+In particular, substantial differences will be revealed when turning to spinor techniques.

-One may restrict oneself to rotation subgroup of the Lorentz group and study corresponding manifestation optical devices in such a non-relativistic limit.
+In the first place, one may restrict oneself to rotation subgroup of the Lorentz group and study corresponding manifestation optical devices in such a non-relativistic limit.
 So, the main idea in the optical context should be to derive as much as possible from conventional theory of the rotation group $SO(3.R)$ and its spinor covering, unitary group $SU(2)$; turning to spinors of $SU(2)$ latter immediately leads us to an additional insight to complex Jones formalism in polarization optics.
+Then we consider application of relativistic group $SL(2.C)$ when naturally bi-spinor of Jones type and 4-vector and 4-tensor of Stokes type arise.

-We will describe some possibilities to apply in optical context the well-known and widely-spread formalism of Newman and Penrose \cite{1984-Penrose}, and closely related to it ideas on spinor space-time structure being reformulated to polarization optics.
+Also we will describe some possibilities to apply in optical context the well-known ideas closely related to it ideas on spinor space-time structure \cite{1984-Penrose}.